Temitopeishola/Hackathon/README.md

 Using [Tensorflow/Theano] backend.

-prediction coins by Lachi Balabanski
+predicting coins by Lachi Balabanski

 ```